 A French nickel plated single lever corkscrew patented in 1899, no 291,691 by Jacques Perille.
 Marked "Le Presto".

 Victor Rousseau's French patent corkscrew, no 352,411 of 1905.
 The inner shaft turns freely to assist with inserting the worm.

 Here's a very sought after single lever corkscrew that would grace any corkscrew collection.
 This marverlous corkscrew was patented by Charles Hull, Birmingham, England in 1864.
 Hull was awarded a patent for two designs, one with rollers & one with a cam action on the handle (shown).

 I've enjoyed compiling this corkscrew guide, I hope it can be of assistance to you.
 If you'd like to get in touch it would be great to hear from you.
 Peter@corkscrewsonline.com

 Antique & Vintage Corkscrew Guide ~ Single Lever Corkscrews ~

 English patent no 3,004 awarded to John Burgess & Albert fenton on September 2nd 1874.

-Modern reproductions are normally badly cast, rough to feel & have a laqered gold finish.
-There is also very poor definition to the lettering & embloms.
+Are normally badly cast, rough to feel & have a lacquered gold finish.
+There is also very poor definition to the lettering & emblems.
 Don't be fooled by rust - this is part of the con!

 WARNING!!!!!!
 BEWARE MODERN REPRODUCTIONS